Data Pool

 2. Building pool draft

 Project members setup draft pools in subdirectories of the staging directory (note that each individual pool is treated separately from this point in the workflow).
-A template data pool is provided, which you can access via:
+The subdirectory must be POOL/VERSION

-cp /pools/data-pool-template/* /pools/data-staging/PROJECT/POOL/
+cp -r /pools/data-pool-template/* /pools/data-pool-staging/PROJECT/POOL/VERSION/

 README.md